YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 Be aware that you might not always want to close objects in these ways!
 I will reference this later when you might want to select a different approach.

-### Scaling objects
+### Scaling and Solidifying

-Depending on your hardware, 3D printer settings and printing size, the print resolution may be limited to a value that is not sufficient to see all the detail of the model.
+Depending on your hardware, 3D printer settings and printing size, the print resolution may be limited.
-Not only is that a problem from an aesthetic point, but also from a structural one:
 Objects may not be large enough to be visible on the print, or are connected via bridges that are too small to actually be printed.
-There are multiple ways to ensure the mesh is okay in this regard.
+We use the following ways to fix this.

 <img alt="too-small-detail.png" height="200" src="img/blender-cleanup/too-small-detail.png"/>
 <img alt="too-thin-bridge.png" height="200" src="img/blender-cleanup/too-thin-bridge.png"/>